cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 # Conclusion
 ## What's Next?
+This research journey began with a personal fascination; a childhood memory that interfaces were more than just functional tools.
+Interfaces are about creating comfortable, intuitive experiences.
+The use of skeuomorphism in time demonstrates that accessibility is as much about emotional comfort as it is about visual clarity.
+The familiar textures, shadows and real-world metaphors work together on reducing friction in the goal of making technology feel less intimidating and more approachable.
+Recent explorations in glassmorphism, subtle 3d effects and nuanced skeuomorphic references indicate that designers are seeking a more empathetic and contextually rich design language.

+Based on this research, we could also say that nostalgia can be a powerful design tool.
+The resurgence of skeuomorphic elements in modern interfaces, like Airbnb's new app design, shows that users appreciate connections to familiar experiences.

+Skeuomorphism is a live design philosophy that serves as a reminder that technology is first and foremost a human experience, rather than a relic from the past.
+As we seem to move towards spatial computing and mixed reality interfaces, the lessons of skeuomorphism, creating comfort, reducing cognitive load, and telling visual stories, remain more relevant than ever.
+Our digital experiences are not just about what we see, but about how we feel.

-The post COVID-19 era has been marked by the democratisation of AI in our everyday lives, questioning the future of interface design.
+The post COVID-19 era has also been marked by the democratisation of artificial intelligence and machine learning in our everyday lives, questioning the future of interface design and usage.
 Can we rethink the computers and mobiles that surround us?
-Talk about the hot question everyone is asking, what's after the iPhone?

-AR?
-VR?
-Apple started incorporating some of it's design elements from the Vision Pro OS into its mobile OS UI.
-Reusing 3D layouts, More shadows, ...

-Can we finally make user interfaces that adapt to us and not the other way around, all while staying intuitive and easy to understand without friction?
+Can we rethink the devices we use by adding AI and ML?
+And lastly, can we finally make user interfaces that adapt to us and not the other way around, all while staying intuitive and easy to understand without friction?

 ## Practical Project

+In regards to my practical project, I've been thinking of three main ideas.
+The first one is about designing an operating system that removes the "work & capitalist" metaphor by starting from scratch.

 ![Practical_Project_Ideas](../../PRACTICAL-PROJECT/Practical_Project_Ideas.md)